3mdeb/96boards-docs-wiki/Home.md

 * [HiKey - LAVA](https://github.com/96boards/documentation/wiki/HiKeyLAVA)<br/>This is a guide to using the HiKey in LAVA.

 # DragonBoard 410c Supporting Documentation
-* [Dragonboard 410c User Guide for the Linux and Android] (https://github.com/96boards/documentation/wiki/Dragonboard-410c-User-Guide-for-the-Linux-and-Android)<br/>This is the Users Guide for using the DragonBoard 410c.
+* [Dragonboard 410c Installation Guide for the Linux and Android] (https://github.com/96boards/documentation/wiki/Dragonboard-410c-User-Guide-for-the-Linux-and-Android)<br/>This is the Users Guide for using the DragonBoard 410c.